In the Year of the Boar and Jackie Robinson: Reception

 According to Kirkus Reviews, early scenes in the book have a "slightly artificial, storybook quality", though they found that the novel "becomes an endearing, warming account of immigrant woes and joys".

 Beyond critical reception, the novel has been utilized in classroom teaching, where students are encouraged to discuss the book's approach to conflict resolution, deviation from the norm, and multiculturalism, as well as learn about Chinese culture and traditions.

 Adaptation

-In the Year of the Boar and Jackie Robinson has been adapted into a stageplay by Mark Branner.
+In the Year of the Boar and Jackie Robinson has been adapted into a stage play by Mark Branner.